 Wrong view transform but identical image data in the EXR files.

 Take these two EXR renders and compare them for example in Nuke (set to ACES).
 The rendered images are identical.
 Without the OCIO variable set, Blender “sees” them just as linear without any gamut information.
 No gamut conversion takes place so the render calculation are the same in this case.

 A different case would be different color space image sources are used to converted to ACEScg in the ACES-Blender.
 Then the render results would be different.

-The default Blender with sRGB/FILMIC is a wonderful tool.
+The default Blender with sRGB/FILMIC is a wonderful combination.
 But not a known standard for a lot of other programs.
 Thats why I prefer to work with Blender and ACES although there are still a lot of issues to be aware of.

 The turntable is part of a recent article about color checkers on set and HDRI lighting in Blender & ACES.
 Continue with 2.4.4.
 Refine and Render.